 Cf. Poudat and Langin 2017:184–200 on the importance of this tool for the study of concordance and repeated sequences.

-An example might clarify what just said: looking for the lemmata coocurrent in the sentence with a certain form (for instance exercitum) will tell us which lemmata tend to appear ‘frequently’ (this term hides the more complex concept of specificity) in the same phrase as the word exercitum.
+An example for clarification: looking for the lemmata co-ocurrent in a sentence with a certain form (for instance exercitum) will tell us which lemmata tend to appear ‘frequently’ (this term hides the more complex concept of specificity) in the same phrase as the word exercitum.
 We might expect for instance the lemma DVX or the lemma VINCERE as a result.
 If the user applies the filter of nouns, the calculations will take into consideration only the nouns appearing in the sentences.

-An example: searching for the lemmata cooccurrent with the lemma PRINCEPS_1 in Seneca’s work, we see that the lemma CLEMENTIA is a cooccurrent and that the lemma MITIS is cooccurrent with the couple PRINCEPS_1-CLEMENTIA.
-For a general explanation of the hypergeometric distribution which stands behind the calculations of cooccurrence, and for a description of HyperbaseWeb options, cf. Poudat and Landragin 2017:200-209, which also quotes the most important bibliography on this subject.
-For the specific case of latin, considerations on how to use this tool (for instance the different results obtained by considering the lemma or the declined forms), cf. Longrée and Mellet 2012:1-31.
+An example: searching for the lemmata co-occurrent with the lemma PRINCEPS_1 in Seneca’s work, we see that the lemma CLEMENTIA is a co-occurrent and that the lemma MITIS is co-occurrent with the pairing PRINCEPS_1-CLEMENTIA.
+For a general explanation of the hypergeometric distribution which stands behind the calculations of co-occurrence, and for a description of HyperbaseWeb options, cf. Poudat and Landragin 2017:200–209, which also quotes the most important bibliography on this subject.
+For the specific case of Latin, considerations on how to use this tool (for instance the different results obtained by considering the lemma or the declined forms), cf. Longrée and Mellet 2012:1–31.

 That means that, taking into the consideration the size of each text in the corpus, we are to see if one phenomenon appears more or less frequently that what we should expect considering the mean of the entire corpus; and to check if the difference between the expected value and the observed one is statistically meaningful or not.

-The CA was first developed by Benzécri, trying to find a visual representation of possible correlations between multiple factors.
-It is an approximation, since it is a bidimensional projection of a tridimentional space, therefore the scholar should pay particular attention to the actual meaning of the position of the points in the graph (for a complete explanation of the factorial analysis of a corpus, see Poudat and Landragin 2017:103-115; about the CA, Poudat and Landagin:115-122, and Benzécri 1983).
+The CA was first developed by Benzécri, who was trying to find a visual representation of possible correlations between multiple factors.
+It is an approximation, since it is a bidimensional projection of a tridimentional space, therefore the scholar should pay particular attention to the actual meaning of the position of the points in the graph (for a complete explanation of the factorial analysis of a corpus, see Poudat and Landragin 2017:103–115; on the CA, Poudat and Landagin 2017:115–122, and Benzécri 1983).

-The tree-analysis, mainly developed by Luong, is explained in Poudat and Landragin 2017:135-140.
+The tree-analysis, mainly developed by Luong, is explained in Poudat and Landragin 2017:135–140.
 See also Luong et al. 2007.